CadenFinley/CJsShell/README.md

 # Testing and POSIX Compliance

 CJ's Shell includes a comprehensive test suite with over 1000 POSIX compliance tests to ensure reliability and standards compliance.
-This test can be ran from the root of the repository, and is recommended to run before setting cjsh as you default login shell.
+This test can be run from the root of the repository, and is recommended to run before setting cjsh as your default login shell.

 ```bash
     ./tests/run_shell_tests.sh